Inverse Optimization: Theory and Applications: Related Learning Paradigms

 where $\ell(\bhx, \Xopt(\btheta))$ can be any of the loss functions considered in Section \ref{sec:data-driven_IO}.
 Then, the performance guarantee is derived as an upper bound of the rate of decrease of $R(\{\btheta\}_{t=1}^T, \{\bhx_t\}_{t=1}^T)$ as a function of the data sequence $\{\bhx_t\}_{t=1}^T$.
-This bound then depends on the update mechanism and the loss function used.
-To date, the inverse optimization literature has explored the Absolute Sub-Optimality (see Section~\ref{subsec:suboptimality}) and Decision (see Section~\ref{sec:datadriven_distance}) loss functions using update mechanisms using forward and inverse model oracles; both of these settings attain guarantees of $\set{O}(1/\sqrt{T})$ average regret\footnote{This literature assumes bounded feasible regions so that the regret bounds scale with the diameter of the feasible sets $\{ \Xfeas_t(\btheta) \}_{t=1}^T$.}.
+This bound depends on the loss function and the update rule used.